BYUHPC/safely/README.md

 safely -w / command arg1 arg2
 ```

+You may also be interested in [`pledge`](https://justine.lol/pledge), which is more mature and has significantly broader scope.

 ## Installation

 [`apptainer`](https://apptainer.org/docs/user/latest/quick_start.html#quick-installation) must first be installed and able to bind-mount directories in containers.
 You can test this with: